digitalfrost/rmap/README.markdown

 puts db.posts.eq(:id, 7).first.title
 ```

 Joins are really easy.
-To retieve all the posts by gmail users, you can do the following:
+To retrieve all the posts by gmail users, you can do the following:

 ```ruby
 db.users.contains(:email, "@gmail.com").posts.all